Hydrodynamic models of reheating: Derivation of the hydrodynamical equations

 In this work we only consider tensor perturbations of the fluid and the Minkowski metric, the latter describing the gravitational waves as $g_{\mu\nu} = \eta_{\mu\nu} + h_{\mu\nu}$.
-Finally, Eqs.~\eqref{Appendix_Full_Hydro_Eqs} can be recast as Eqs.~\eqref{First Boltzmann equation} and~\eqref{Second and third Boltzmann equation and Einstein equation}, which describe the background dynamics and the tensor perturbations, respectively.
+Finally, the background evolution can be reduced to the single equation \eqref{First Boltzmann equation}, while the tensor dynamics, after including the metric perturbation, becomes eqs. \eqref{Second and third Boltzmann equation and Einstein equation}.